thousands of urban-dwellers to abandon the cities in favor of long-distance commutes to new

 AL MEYERHOFF (IN MEMORIAM )

 |G R E E N I N G T H E F O O D D E S E R T S

 IN SUMMARY, WHEN FULLY OPERATIONAL, THE MODEL FARM-TO-TABLE FOOD PARK

-will offer multi-service retail opportunities in a centralized setting with integrated and easily accessible
+will provide multi-service retail jobs in a centralized setting through integrated and easily accessible

 markets and shops -- featuring an urban farm, a supermarket, restaurant, community center, and a pre-

 pared food facility, as well as nutrition education, and public health programs.
 Scheduled round-trip

 shuttle-bus services will offer residents transportation to and from adjacent neighborhoods.
 After-